FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

-It is useful to define the following notions before delving into MLRsearch architecture, as the notions appear in multiple places with no place being special enough to host definition.
+It is useful to define the following notions before delving into MLRsearch architecture, as the notions appear in multiple places with no place being special enough to host the definition.

 ### General and specific quantities